pydio/pydio-doc-developer-guide/4_template-functions/4_sprig.md

 ## genSelfSignedCert

- The `genSelfSignedCert` function generates a new, self-signed x509 certificate.
+ The `genSelfSignedCert` function generates a new, self-signed x509 certificate using a 2048-bit RSA private key.

 It takes the following parameters: